 Nin Harris is an SFF author and poet.
 In her day job she is a senior lecturer (permanent) with a focus on the Postcolonial Gothic, Anthropocene Studies, Intersectionality, Memory Studies and Geocriticism.
 Her studied corpus ranges from fairytale revisions to science fiction and Gothic novels but mostly these are focused on Global South and contemporary women writers of colour, and her approach has always been spatio-temporal and intersectional.
 As a published professional author, Nin writes Gothic fiction, cyberpunk, nerdcore post-apocalyptic fiction, baroque planetary romances and various other forms of hyphenated weird fiction.
 Nin’s publishing credits include: Beneath Ceaseless Skies, The Dark, Clarkesworld, Strange Horizons, Lightspeed, Uncanny and more.

 (You may visit her Amazon.com author page if you’re interested in purchasing any of the books or periodicals featuring her work)

 Nin considers herself, apart from being a published professional author and poet, a multi-medium creative.
 She is also a visual artist who has been paid for commissioned works in the past, and designs hypertext games and IF narratives.
 She has been teaching hypertext fiction to creative writing students for a decade now and has been working within the medium since 1997.
-Her varied interests include but are by no means limited to: languages and language learning, books/reading, chess, travel, walking/dérives, swimming, nature, visual arts, photography (both digital and film/SLR), design, balcony gardening and cooking.
+Her varied interests include but are by no means limited to: music (musicianship, composition, music theory, musicology, performance), languages and language learning, books/reading, chess, travel, walking/dérives, swimming, nature, visual arts, photography (both digital and film/SLR), design, balcony gardening and cooking.
 She also loves reading, writing and editing fairytales/fairytale scholarship.
+She does not claim to be particularly good in any of the above interests/pursuits, but they do enrich her life.

 Official bio for your websites and interviews: